bedirhangull/univenn-frontend-developer-challenge/README.md

 | mobile-controller | components/ui/mobile-controller -> for responsive design |
 | pdf-viewer | components/ui/pdf-viewer -> right side sheet component for opening resumes |

+### Features I would like to add for this project in the future:

+- Filter with AI
+- Display current data from api with a GraphQL query based on column visibility